guysa-AMG/Guysa-AMG/README.md

 ## About Me(I use Arch btw)

 ![arch](./Arch.svg)
--  Passionate about coding, open source, and building cool stuff!
+-  Passionate about coding, open source projects and building cool stuff!
--  prefer rugby over soccer
+-  in sports i prefer rugby over soccer
+-  favourite console games call of duty
+-  favourite movie Pirates of the Caribbean
--  love software forensic
+-  love software forensic and analytics
 -  Based in Johannesburg
 -  Always learning and exploring new tech.